dmansan/2024-xmas-mystery/README.md

   1. Create another Lambda function:
     	- 	Name: `UpdateLeaderboard`
      	- 	Runtime: `Node.js 18.x`
   2. Paste the code from UpdateLeaderboard.js file | don't forget to change the bucket  name in the code
+    	- 	This is where the passcode is set, in line 24.
-  3. Add an environment variable:
+  4. Add an environment variable:
      	- 	BUCKET_NAME: `your-bucket-name`| (dont forget to use your bucket name and replace in the arn for the bucket in json below
-  4. Attach the following IAM policy (json) to allow read & write access to the S3 bucket:
+  5. Attach the following IAM policy (json) to allow read & write access to the S3 bucket:
 ```javascript
 	{
 	    "Effect": "Allow",